Special Price: 2 x Quadgrows for £69.95

 Perfect For Growing Tomatoes, aubergines, sweet peppers, beans, cucumbers, courgettes and peas.

-Each of the pots in the Quadgrow has a FeederMat which pulls water up from the SmartReservoir into the soil around the roots as and when the plant needs it.
+The Quadgrow's FeederMats pull water up from the SmartReservoir into the soil around the roots – precisely where the plants need it - maintaining perfect moisture levels at all times.
 Growing an impressive crop has never been easier.

 Your plants will be stronger and healthier because there's no risk of any erratic watering which often causes root rot, split fruit and blossom end rot.

-Nominated for best space-saving product and most innovative gardening product by Grow Your Own magazine readers.
+This planter is a favourite amongst keen gardeners and chilli farms, and was nominated for best space-saving product by Grow Your Own magazine readers.
 Ideal for growing in greenhouses, polytunnels and on patios.

 Free Feed: Includes 2.5 Litres of award-winning Nutrigrow Plant Feed worth £10.99.

-Going on holiday?
-The Quadgrow's 30 litre SmartReservoir will keep plants watered for up to 14 days.
+Every Quadgrow has a 30 litre SmartReservoir to keep plants watered for up to 14 days.
 If you're going away for longer add our 25 litre holiday watering kit.

 Ask us a question

 Our Quadgrow self-watering planter is a great alternative to growing vegetables in pots and growbags and is the perfect way to grow your own tomatoes.
 The Quadgrow planter produces healthier plants and bigger harvests by providing plants with constant access to water without ever over-watering.